 - Check for any automatic air bleed valves that may be in the system, in the boiler, or at any high points in the piping system.

 The heat output of a radiator is established using a calculation called a ‘delta t’, denoted as ‘Δt’.
-Based on a desired room temperature of 20°C and boiler flow temperature of 80°C and return flow of 60°C, European standards use delta t50°C as a measurement.
+Based on the desired room temperature of 20°C and boiler flow temperature of 80°C and return flow of 60°C, European standards use Delta t50°C as a measurement.
 This is calculated using the following formula:

 Outflow temperature – inflow temperature – desired room temperature